punarinta/curtus/README.md

-# curtus
+# Curtus
-An embeddable URL shortener
+A lightweight URL shortener.